Send the link below via email or IMCopy

 1993 NSF set up internet governance body interNIC (network information center) - network solution for domain name registration.
 Handover to ICANN in 1998.

-Historical convergent of big science,
+Historical convergence of big science,

 military research and the culture of freedom